 I’ve come to really like this feature and miss it when I’m using another shelter.
 It’s just so convenient having the stakes right there with your shelter for pitching but kept securely away from the shelter fabric to prevent damage to it.
 I like the DAC stakes that come with the kit so it works for me; if you were to switch out stakes you’ll have to bring a separate stake sack as the external pocket is custom-fitted to the included stakes.

 The carabiners on the Mantis UL system include one that comes out the bottom of the stuff sack at one end of the hammock, and another that comes attached to the other end of the hammock.
 This means less small, loose parts to keep track of and potentially lose—the carabiners, stuff sack, and hammock are all connected into one unit; only the tarp, Python straps, and stakes are separate pieces.

 The Kammok Mantis Ultralight All-in-One Hammock Tent offers a readily available (can be purchased at REI), one-and-done hammocking system that is easy for new hammockers to use while still offering features, materials, and light weight that can be appreciated by a more experienced hanger.
 On one trip this past fall, I lent the Mantis UL to my hiking buddy who had never hammock-camped before and its quick setup and comfort sold him on hammocking.
 The feature set shows a lot of attention to small details that make for intuitive and reliable use in the field.

-Disclosure: Kammok provided SectionHiker with a Mantis UL for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Kammok provided SectionHiker with a Mantis UL for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.